Enrique Corcuera from Mexico is considered the inventor of today's padel. He had the idea for a new ball wall game in 1962.

-As of circa 2010 - Padel spreads throughout Europe
+From around 2010 - Padel spreads throughout Europe

 Until 2010, a padel court was built here and there.
 But for the time being, there was no real boom like in Spain or Latin America.
 Padel Germany was also still in a deep sleep.

 From around 2010, however, this was to change slowly.
 The first serious attempts to establish padel in Europe began to take shape, for example in Portugal and Italy.
 In Italy in particular, there was a veritable explosion of padel facilities and padel courts in Rome and the surrounding area from around 2015 onwards.
 Meanwhile, one padel club after another is springing up in Italy, currently especially in Lombardy.
 And also in France (where the former tennis pro Henri Leconte is very active with his company Henri Leconte Padel), Sweden (footballer Zlatan Ibrahimović is investing heavily in padel and building real padel arenas). , Belgium and the Netherlands, padel is growing stronger and stronger!

 In Germany, padel tennis started in 2003.
 Germany's first padel court was built in the Halberstadt "Zuckerfabrik" sports centre (from The Padelcourt Biz).
 This was the first padel court in Germany.
 Unfortunately, this padel court remained alone for many years and this first padel court was unfortunately dismantled again in 2012 due to the bankruptcy of the facility operator.

 It was precisely at this moment that the first new padel courts were built in Germany.
 Among others, here in Berlin were Alexander Hillbricht (Padel Berlin) and Ralf Stoffers (Play the Wall) were among the first to not only build padel courts, but also to make padel known to a wider public for the first time.
 After that, things went on steadily, but the big boom, such as in Italy, did not happen for a while.